eilrix/rollup-plugin-ts-compiler/README.md

 # rollup-plugin-ts-compiler

-Fast Typescript compiler plugin for Rollup.
-Just try it in watch mode.
+Fast and efficient Typescript compiler plugin for Rollup.
 All included: compiler errors, incremental build, declarations, source maps, monorepo support and more.

 ## Installation